Understanding Vehicle Recalls and Car Safety | Attorneys for Auto Accidents

 Reading news headlines, it can start to feel like vehicle safety recalls are being issued daily.
-While the number of vehicles affected continues to grow, you might be asking yourself if this means vehicle safety is declining?
+While the number of car complaints and vehicles affected continues to grow, you might ask yourself if this means vehicle safety is declining?

 An auto recall is a way for manufacturers to warn you that something about your vehicle presents a potential for injury or property damage.
-After the NHTSA determines that a safety risk exists, they issue a recall and manufacturers are required to fix the problem.
+After the National Highway Traffic Safety Administration (NHTSA) determines a safety risk exists, they issue a recall, and manufacturers are required to fix the problem.

 A safety defect is a problem that: